helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 Please tell us about some of the challenges that would prevent these products from becoming a reality, and how you might address them.

+## Please read Helium's [brand guidelines?](https://www.helium.com/brand) (required)

+Have you read and understand the brand guidelines?
+Please answer yes or no.

 ## Other information (required)

 * Contact info (* required) -